 Here you find the answers to some frequently asked questions about where to stay in Newport, Rhode Island.

-Newport offers a smorgasboard of fine lodging to choose from.
-In Newport Harbor hotels such as Hammetts Hotel give you effortless access to the city’s entertainment scene.
-But if you prefer a more secluded location, look towards Newport hotels at Newport Cliff Walk or Castle Hill.
+Newport provides a smorgasboard of fine lodging to choose from.
+In Newport Harbor, the Hammetts Hotel gives you effortless access to the city’s entertainment scene.
+For a more secluded location, look towards Newport hotels at the Newport Cliff Walk or Castle Hill.

-The Newport Harbor area is also known as Downtown Newport.
-Its center of activity is Thames Street, which a stone’s throw from the waterfront is lined by restaurants, bars and shops.
-This is where to stay in Newport for entertainment.
+The Newport Harbor area is known as Downtown Newport.
+Its Thames Street, Newport’s center of activity, is lined by a fine selection of lively restaurants, bars and shops.

-It’s between 1 and 2 miles, depending on your exact location, from Downtown Newport to Newport Cliff Walk.
-At an average pace the walk takes anywhere from 20 to 40 minutes to complete.
+It’s between 1 and 2 miles (1.6–3.2 km), depending on your exact location, from Downtown Newport to Newport Cliff Walk.
+At an average pace, the walk takes anywhere from 20 to 40 minutes.

 Middletown and Newport are directly connected neighbors on Aquidneck Island.
 No matter where you base yourself in Middletown, it’s not more than a few miles to the Downtown Newport and Newport Cliff Walk areas.